 Normalize units of measure (time, data etc.)

-The mediation process may generate exceptions if the incoming feed that does match the mediation rules that were set up for processing the feed.
-Mediation exceptions are logged in the system and can be accessed through the operations panel and via reports.
+The mediation process may generate exceptions if the incoming feed does not match the mediation rules that were set up for processing the feed.
+Mediation exceptions are logged in the system and can be viewed on the Setup / Mediation / Import History screen.